osmphp/core/readme.md

     composer require osmphp/core

-2. Create an app class and module group classes in the `src` directory of your project ( assuming that your project is configured to autoload the `App\` namespace from the `src/` directory; if it's not the case, adjust the code snippets accordingly):
+2. Create an application class in the `src/App.php` file (assuming that your project is configured to autoload the `App\` namespace from the `src/` directory; if it's not the case, adjust the code snippets accordingly):

-        // src/App.php
         <?php
         declare(strict_types=1);
         namespace App;